Home First Nations in the Lower Mainland Vancouver First Nations Powwows Vancouver’s Mother’s Day Indigenous Powwow at Trout Lake in 2026

 Trout Lake is the more commonly used name for John Hendry Park.
 Technically the lake is only a part of the park, but most people in the area simply refer to the whole park as Trout Lake.

-Most of the powwow events take place inside the Trout Lake Community Centre at 3360 Victoria Drive in Vancouver.
+In previous years, most of the activities took place inside the Trout Lake Community Centre at 3360 Victoria Drive in Vancouver.
 The community centre is between a 15 and 30-minute walk from the Commercial-Broadway and Nanaimo SkyTrain Stations.
 The stations are both approximately 1.2 km away from the community centre, but in different directions.

-Inside the centre there’s a small Indigenous market during the event, as well as an Elder room and meal service to enjoy as a community.
-There’s also plenty of drumming and dancing that happens at the South-West baseball diamond on the other side of the park.
+Inside the centre there was an Indigenous market during previous events, as well as an Elder room and meal service to enjoy as a community.
+This may or may not be the case again in future years.

 Mother's Day in Vancouver